Relintai/pandemonium_engine_docs/03_usage/16_shaders/shader_reference/02_spatial_shader.md

 | in vec2 **POINT_COORD**           | Point Coordinate for drawing points with POINT_SIZE.                                             |

-Note:

-    Shaders going through the transparent pipeline when `ALPHA` is written to may exhibit transparency sorting issues.
-Read the `transparency sorting section in the 3D rendering limitations page ( doc_3d_rendering_limitations_transparency_sorting )` for more information and ways to avoid issues.
+Note: Shaders going through the transparent pipeline when `ALPHA` is written to may exhibit transparency sorting issues.

 #### Light built-ins